Face to Face (1979 film)

-Face to Face (original title Ballë për Ballë) is a 1979 Albanian drama film directed by Piro Milkani and Kujtim Çashku.
-The Movie is based on a novel by Albanian author Ismail Kadare.
+Face to Face (Albanian: Ballë për Ballë) is a 1979 Albanian drama film directed by Piro Milkani and Kujtim Çashku.
+The film is based on a novel by Albanian author Ismail Kadare.

 Plot

 A translator at the conference of communist parties witnessed the biggest break between the two communist parties.
 The dramatic events in the military conflict take place on a naval base in Albania, which the Soviets did not dare to adopt.